 If employees working remotely are unable to download files, have audio issues during conference calls or receive incorrect meeting invites, then the organization has failed to meet the basic remote work requirements.

 Equip the team with the right tools to help them stay connected and productive.
-Organizations can make use of management tracking apps like Evernote and Rescue Time, messaging apps like Slack and Microsoft Team and even video conferencing apps like Google Hangouts and Zoom meetings to help the employees in their work remotely.
+Organizations can make use of remote team management software like Evernote and Rescue Time, messaging apps like Slack and Microsoft Team and even video conferencing apps like Google Hangouts and Zoom meetings to help the employees in their work remotely.

 The advanced communication technology like instant messaging services or video conferencing can help to certain extent.
 However, mastering the art of communicating with your workers is of utmost priority.